crtoled0/parking-spots/api/ParkingSpot.md

 Endpoint to retrieve parking spots from the system.

 ### **Method: GET**
+### **Headers:**
+- Authorization (mandatory): Must include it although Auth is not yet implemented.
+So any dummy value for know will grant access to the service
 ### **Params:**
 - filter (optional): Add keyword to filter returned results.